circleci/circleci-docs/jekyll/_docs/install-and-use-yarn.md

     PATH: "${PATH}:${HOME}/.yarn/bin"
 ```

 We've set the Yarn version here to reduce the number of moving parts in the build.
-Although the Yarn install script sets its `PATH`, when we're potentially running from cache, we have to explicitly add `~/.yarn/bin/`.
+Although the Yarn install script sets its `PATH`, running from cache requires adding `~/.yarn/bin/` explicitly.

 ## Installing Yarn